LGBTQ Youth are 120% More Likely to Experience Homelessness.

 Family conflict is the most common cause of all youth homelessness.
-For LGBT youth in particular, the conflict tends to be over their sexual orientation or gender identity – and the results aren’t pretty: Half of all teens get a negative reaction from their parents when they come out to them.
-More than 1 in 4 are thrown out of their homes.
+For LGBTQ youth in particular, the conflict tends to be over their sexual orientation or gender identity.

 99% of Service Providers Report Working with LGBTQ Youth.

-Sometimes people think that lesbian, gay, bisexual, transgender, queer, and questioning (LGBTQ) youth only receive services from LGBTQ organizations.
-Guess what?
-That’s not true!
-79% of the providers we surveyed work at mainstream or non-LGBTQ, agencies.
-Also, 99% of the service providers surveyed reported working with LGBTQ youth in their homeless youth programs.
-Less than 1% reported not working with LGBTQ youth.
-That means we need to make sure ALL service providers know how to provide safe, inclusive, and affirming care for ALL youth!
-It's also crucial that all levels of government are doing what they can to help fund these vital services and ensure that LGBT youth are protected when seeking support.
-Our True Inclusion Directory is a key connector for individuals within communities and for youth seeking safe and affirming services.
+Nearly all homelessness service providers report working with LGBTQ youth.
+That means we need to make sure all service providers know how to provide safe, inclusive, and affirming care for ALL youth!
+It's also crucial that all levels of government are doing what they can to help fund these vital services and ensure that LGBTQ youth are protected when seeking support.
+Our Inclusion Directory is a national database of organizations that provide services to LGBTQ youth experiencing homelessness.

 LGBTQ Youth Experiencing Homelessness Have Unique Needs.

-While LGBT youth experiencing homelessness have similar needs to their non-LGBT peers, they also have needs specific to their identities.
-“LGBT” is an umbrella acronym intended to represent sexual orientation and gender identity, but that doesn’t necessarily mean that the needs of each specific identity under this umbrella are the same.
+While LGBTQ youth experiencing homelessness have similar needs to their non-LGBTQ peers, they also have needs specific to their identities.
+“LGBTQ” is an umbrella acronym intended to represent sexual orientation and gender identity, but that doesn’t necessarily mean that the needs of each specific identity under this umbrella are the same.

 Needs of LGBQ Youth

-What do LGBTQ youth experiencing homelessness need?
-The service providers we surveyed identified housing and identity related supports as the two greatest needs for lesbian, gay, bisexual, and questioning youth experiencing homelessness.
+What do lesbian gay bisexual and questioning youth experiencing homelessness need?
+The service providers we surveyed identified housing and identity-related supports as the two greatest needs for lesbian, gay, bisexual, and questioning youth experiencing homelessness.

 Needs of Transgender Youth